 - Preheat the oven to 425 degrees.

-- Lightly pat the hens dry with paper towels.
+- Remove the hens from the packaging and lightly pat to dry with paper towels.

 - In a small bowl, combine the spices (cumin, coriander, paprika, thyme, pepper and salt).
 Season the cavities with half of the spice mixture and insert half of a lemon and 1 sprig of the rosemary.
 Tie the back legs together with twine to keep everything secure.